mikemaccana/anchor-by-example/src/pages/docs/onchain-voting.md

 anchor build
 ```
 ## Test
 Now It's time to write a test for our program!
-Copy-pasta the following code into your `onchain-voting.ts` file in tests folder in the root directory.
+Copy the following code into your `onchain-voting.ts` file in tests folder in the root directory.
 ```typescript
 import * as anchor from "@project-serum/anchor";
 import { Program } from "@project-serum/anchor";